soltaniehha/honeycomb/README.md

 ## Mapping Square Lattice

-The code can be found in the c++ folder!
+The code can be found in the c++, mappingSquare folder!

 For more information regarding the calculation one can look at [this paper](http://journals.aps.org/prb/abstract/10.1103/PhysRevB.88.245113).